vicampuzano/aplistorical/README.md

 ## Amplitude to Posthog migration process
+3 steps are needed to perform a complete migration process.

+1. Download all data from Amplitude.
+2. Translate events from Amplitude format to Posthog format.
+3. Upload events to your Posthog project.

+**This is how you’ll do it:**

 ### 1. Create a Migration Job
 A Migration Job is a set of configurations related to the migration for one Amplitude project to one Posthog project.
 With a Migration Job you’ll define from what date to start retrieving data from Amplitude and when to stop.